tyvren/hyprnosis/README.md

     bash <(curl -sL https://raw.githubusercontent.com/tyvren/hyprnosis/main/boot.sh)

-- Enter your sudo password when prompted
+- Enter your password when prompted

-- Follow the script's interactive prompts (e.g GPU driver selection, Hyprland auto-login and additional sudo prompts)
+- Follow the remaining steps in the installer to automatically configure your hyprland login and download required packages.

+Enjoy hyprland!